Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Experiments Results

 \subsection{Baseline Comparison}

 We perform benchmark evaluations on a series of deep learning-based segmentation methods to evaluate the ability of state-of-the-art deep learning methods to segment shipwrecks from SSS imagery.
-Benchmark methods are selected to reflect the variety of deep learning-based segmentation models used in the vision community: Yang et al. \cite{baseline2}, ViT Adapter \cite{chen_vision_2023}, DeepLabV3 \cite{chen_rethinking_2017}, HRNet \cite{wang_deep_2020}, UNet \cite{ronneberger_u-net_2015}, and Salient Object Detection (SOD) InSPyReNet~\cite{kim_revisiting_2022}.
-The model with the longest training time was SOD, which took 14 hours on a single NVIDIA A100 GPU with 80Gb of memory.
-All baselines were trained on $512 \times 512$ images.
+Benchmark methods are selected to reflect the variety of deep learning-based segmentation models used in the vision community: Yang et al. \citep{baseline2}, ViT Adapter \citep{chen_vision_2023}, DeepLabV3 \citep{chen_rethinking_2017}, HRNet \citep{wang_deep_2020}, UNet \citep{ronneberger_u-net_2015}, and Salient Object Detection (SOD) InSPyReNet \citep{kim_revisiting_2022}.
+The model with the longest training time was SOD, which took 14 hours on a single NVIDIA A100 GPU with 80GB of memory.
+All baselines were trained on $512 \times 512$ images, which are downsampled from the original square cropped size of $1728 \times 1728$ described in Section \ref{ss:post-processing}.
+Code to replicate our cropping process and to set up a PyTorch dataset can be found in the repository linked on the project website.

+We train each baseline according to the training parameters (learning rate, epoch, batch size) suggested by their original papers.
+This includes the choice of encoder backbones, for which we use the pre-trained backbone associated with the highest performance reported in the original papers.
+Although we use pre-trained backbones, we train each model from scratch on our dataset.
+We use the code released from the baseline papers, except for Yang et al., which we re-implemented ourselves following the architecture discussed in \citep{baseline2}.